-The previous Morakniv Classic No. 1 and No. 2 had a glued tang, something that was due to that we used the same blade for the Morakniv 510, old Morakniv 511, and the HighQ collection (same blade as Classic No 1) as well as for the Morakniv 521, Morakniv 711, Morakniv 911, Morakniv Companion and more that had the same blade as the Morakniv Classic No. 2.
-Morakniv Classic knives’ new collection has a full rat-tail tang that runs through the handle completely and is riveted at the back-end.
+The previous Morakniv Classic No. 1 and No. 2 had a glued tang, something that was due to that we used the same blade for the Morakniv 510, old Morakniv 511, and the HighQ collection (same blade as Classic No 1) as well as for the Morakniv 521, Morakniv 711, Morakniv 911, Morakniv Companion and more that had the same edge as the Morakniv Classic No. 2.
+Morakniv Classic knives’ new collection has a full rat-tail tang that runs through the handle entirely and is riveted at the back-end.
 You can also see some traces from the woodturning machine making the handles, as its previous version had a cross pressed into the wood to get the torque when milling the handle.
-It has been replaced with a diamond-like shape that we refer to as our rhomb, a design pattern on our knives.
+It has been replaced with a diamond-like shape called our rhomb, a design pattern on our knives.

-The edge angles and blade shapes are basically the same.
-Only the new Morakniv Classic No 3 has a slightly shorter blade than the previous one.
+The edge angles and blade shapes are the same.
+The new Morakniv Classic No 3 has a slightly shorter blade than the previous one.

-Also, keep in mind that the sizes and shapes always have varied some between the different knife manufacturers and over time.
-As we are the only ones left, we made our new Morakniv Classic knives to honor all the knife manufacturers that ever was in Mora.
+Also, remember that the sizes and shapes have always varied between the different knife manufacturers and over time.
+As we are the only ones left, we made our new Morakniv Classic knives to honour all the knife manufacturers in Mora.